bighappyface/drupal-cloud-tutorial/README.md

-# Drupal in the cloud - Tutorial
+# Drupal In The Cloud - Tutorial

 Whether you have one or several Drupal applications hosted on shared or dedicated hardware, or multiple configurations and applications sharing or straining server resources, it may be time to consider a cloud hosting option.
-In this tutorial I will not only show you how to get that Drupal application from running on that old hardware but also give you some automation tools to get it flyin' in the cloud.
+In this tutorial I will show you how to get that Drupal application from running on that old hardware and also give you some automation tools to get it flyin' in the cloud.

 These steps will show take you from a fresh server instance to a fully functional Drupal application using some of the latest technologies and services used in the cloud.

 ### No cloud account?
 No problem.

 A cloud account is **not** required.
-A local virtual machine, remote virtual machine, or even dedicated physical server can be used.
-This tutorial focuses more on development, deployment, and automation paradigms; however, DBaaS and other cloud-related services work well and are easy to setup.
+A local virtual machine, a remote virtual machine or even a dedicated physical server can be used.
+This tutorial focuses more on development, deployment and automation paradigms; however, DBaaS and other cloud-related services work well and are easy to setup.

 If you want to walk through this tutorial in the cloud, feel free to [sign up for the Rackspace Cloud](https://cart.rackspace.com/cloud/).
 But don't forget: if you are using a cloud account it is important to remember that it costs money.
 While you only pay for what you use, please remember that simply leaving a VM running will incur costs.
 Once you are done with this tutorial, please delete your cloud servers and/or cloud databases.

-## We will be using these tools in this tutorial:
+## We will use these tools in this tutorial:

 - Linux ([Ubuntu](http://www.ubuntu.com/ubuntu))
 - [Apache HTTP Server](http://httpd.apache.org/)